#GivingTuesday is a global day of giving.

 Each year public charities must submit an annual reporting return (called a Form 990) to the IRS that shows information about their programs and budgets.

-Also, Charity Navigator posts their evaluations of nonprofits on their website, and they also outline what criteria you should look at to conduct your own evaluation of a charity’s financial health:
+Several publicly available sites share details on tax exempt organizations.
+One, Charity Navigator, includes evaluations of nonprofits on their website, and they also outline criteria for you to consider as you conduct your own evaluation of a charity’s financial health:

 - Executive pay – How much is spent on executive salaries?
 Cost of living, size of the organization, location, and other factors will affect a CEO’s compensation.